SAP-samples/teched2025-DA160/exercises/ex3/README.md

 prebuilt SAP managed data products installed with the intelligent application packages can then be utilized to build new insights and develop AI faster.

-## Exercise 3.1 Intelligent Application Overview - Working Capital Insights
+## Exercise 3.1 Hands-on: Intelligent Application Overview - Working Capital Insights

 As an Admin of BDC, installing one or more intelligent applications is normally the first task you will do after completing BDC provision.
 In this exercise, let us first locate available intelligent applications, look at the details of one of these intelligent applications called the **Working Capital Insights** so that we can start using the insights and the underlying data products to their full potential.